Accio/accio.github.io/_posts/2020-05-03-home-wireless.md

 If you encounter poor signals in the area covered by the AP, a trick may help: try to use a moderate power instead of the maximum power of the AP.
-Because a very strong Transmitter Power (sometimes abbreviated as the option `TX Power`) of AP may interfere with the signal from the router or from other APs.
+Because a too strong Transmitter Power (sometimes abbreviated as the option `TX Power`) of AP may interfere with the signal from the router or from other APs.
 If you suspect such an interference, it may also help to let the devices use different WLAN signal channels.
 Both measures may help improve the roaming experience.